eurobench/eurobench_protocol/howto.md

 * The `Tecnalia GUI` is used to upload the protocol into a local database
 * The protocol uploaded is tested through the local database, with a experiment sample
-* If the computation is satisfactory, the protocol can be uploaded to the official database using the `Tecnalia GUI`, and following the smae methodolofy as described above.
+* If the computation is satisfactory, the protocol can be uploaded to the official database using the `Tecnalia GUI`, and following the same methodology as described above.

 We encourage to keep a trace of the generated `YAML` file, together with the related manual, as it is done in this repository, in particular if some updates is required later on.